safdotdev/safacoda/scratchpad/pactflow-api-drift/intro.md

-In the scenario, you will learn the basics of managing API documentation drift with PactFlow Drift with bi-directional contract testing with PactFlow.
+In the scenario, you will learn the basics of Drift, the new API testing tool from PactFlow, and how to use it to manage API documentation and implementation drift.

 The course is written in NodeJS, however, extensive experience with the language will not be required for the workshop.